 Red Lodge Clay Center, Short-Term Resident (ASPN) 2019, Long-Term Resident 2019-2021, Short-Term Resident 2022

-Born in a Mexican-American family, Jon is entertained by the absurd nature of the American-Dream.
-Jon completed his BFA at the University of Montana with a minor in Art History, and worked as a studio assistant for Julia Galloway, Casey Zablocki, and Anton Alvarez.
-Jon has attended Red Lodge Clay Center’s ASPN program, an Artist in Residency at Medalta, and is currently a Long-Term Resident at Red Lodge Clay Center.
-Jon’s work pays homage to the craftspeople and merging customs of the Americas through aggrandizing objects and ornamentation.
+Born in a Mexican-American family, Jon Green or Juan Verde, is entertained by the absurd nature of the American-Dream, as it relates to his identity as a second-generation Chicano.
+He completed his BFA at the University of Montana with a minor in Art History, and worked as a studio assistant for Julia Galloway, Casey Zablocki, and Anton Alvarez.
+Green has completed Residencies at Red Lodge Clay Center, Medalta Clay District, Morean Center for Clay and Clay Art Center in Port Chester, NY.

 This work represents a personal narrative as a second-generation Chicano, and is an homage to the elaborate and diverse Latin American Craft-traditions before and after colonization.